 - Must have been in active service to the public for at least one year as of December 1st of the year in which they are applying.
 For religious organizations, units of government, and public universities/schools, active service begins on the date that the organization was established.
 For 501(c) 3 organizations, active service begins on the "Effective Date" found in an organization's IRS Determination letter. - Must be current on all interim and final reports for grants from CFNIL's Community Grants Program.
 If the organization is currently being funded with a CFNIL grant and a final report is not yet due, the organization must submit an interim report.
-Visit cfnil.org/grant-resources - Must complete a Pre-Authorization Form if you are working with or within a school district or providing services to school districts, such as field trips.
-This form is embedded within the grant application and will be completed and submitted as part of the application process.
+Visit cfnil.org/grant-resources - Must submit a Pre-Authorization Form if working with or within a school district or providing services to school districts, such as field trips.
+If working with or providing services for multiple school districts, you may provide executed "Pre-Authorization Forms" from the top three districts.
 The form asks for detailed information about the partnership between the applicant and the district, specifically the district's role in designing the charitable activity and allocating resources toward its completion.
-If you are working with or providing services for multiple school districts, enter information for the school district that you work with the most. - May submit no more than two unique proposals.
+This form is embedded within the grant program application and will be completed and submitted as part of the application process. - May submit no more than two unique proposals.
 For the purposes of this limit, organizations and their corresponding foundations will be treated as one entity even if they have separate EIN numbers. - Must have developed formal partnerships with local organizations if the applicant has not served CFNIL's service area within the past five years. - Must propose a charitable activity that falls within the scope of the applicant organization's mission. - May be prompted to clarify their proposal or submit omitted documents up to one week before the deadline.
 Staff will not seek clarification or the submission of omitted documents within one week of the deadline.